wadpac/GGIR/docs/news/index.md

 CRAN release: 2018-04-22

-- g.part5 is now able to generate summary from all measurment days (thanks Jairo).
+- g.part5 is now able to generate summary from all measurement days (thanks Jairo).

 - MM results in g.part5 now correctly stores onset and waking for single